Kolmen/test/README.md

 conveniently included in C projects.
 It can be done from main window of the Unico-GUI: click on the *Options tab*, select *Browse* and load the UCF file and then click on *Generate C code*.

-As summary, the following configuration was set:
+In summary, the following configuration has been set in this section:

 - Device: `IIS2ICLX`
 - Machine Learning Core ODR: `26 Hz`